-Use the right amount of water a recipe would need.
+- Use the right amount of water in a recipe would need.
 Don’t overfill or underfill with liquid.

-When starting out, stick to the required timer and settings set out for different meal until you are confident.
+- When starting out, stick to the required timer and settings set out for different meals until you are confident.
 Right now, I mostly use the meat settings to cook certain food and that’s because I now understand how the pressure cooker works.

 Why I Love This easy Pressure Cooker Potato Soup Recipe